ucsb-cs32-s18/ucsb-cs32-s18.github.io/_lectures/lect11.md

 ```

 * Everything executes within the try block if execution is normal.
 Only when value < 0 do we throw something.
+	* Statements after throwing an exception within the try block is ignored, and code within the catch block of the exception type is executed.
+	* Regardless if an exception was thrown or not, execution resumes after the try/catch block.
 * We can literally throw any value (basic types, structs, classes, ...).
 * The code within the catch block is called the <i>exception handler</i>
+*

 # Throwing / Catching Multiple Exceptions